McGarrigle History, Family Crest & Coats of Arms

 Some of the McGarrigle family moved to Ireland, but this topic is not covered in this excerpt.
-Another 47 words(3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 In such difficult times, Ireland, Australia, and North America looked like better homes for many Scots.
 The trips were expensive and grueling, but also rewarding, as the colonies were havens for those unwelcome in the old country.
 That legacy did not die easily, though, and many were forced to fight for their freedom in the American War of Independence.
 The Scottish legacy has resurface in more recent times, though, through Clan societies, highland games, and other organizations.
 Immigration and passenger lists have shown many early immigrants bearing the old Scottish name of McGarrigle:

 McGarrigle Settlers in United States in the 20th Century

 - James McGarrigle, aged 22, who immigrated to the United States from Donegal, in 1901

 - Mary McGarrigle, aged 35, who settled in America, in 1908